-57 More detailed requirements are established, for example, in Australia, Canada, Russia, Saudi Arabia, U.S.
+More detailed requirements are established, for example, in Australia, Canada, Russia, Saudi Arabia, U.S.

-58 For example, Brazil and CME Group (Chicago Mercantile Exchange) hold an agreement denominated Cross Listing in the Derivatives Segment, which requires immediate communication by one exchange to the other in the case of a standstill scenario with one of the cross-listed instruments.
-The duly informed exchange shall decide upon the procedures to be adopted, with this not being a mandatory obligation.

-cross border venues that trade the same or related instruments.
-Organizations such as the World Federation of Exchanges may also facilitate this type of informal communication through contact lists that its members can use.
-Groups such as the Intermarket Surveillance Group may also be useful forums to facilitate the exchange of information on the operation of volatility control mechanisms and the discussion of such issues as repeated patterns of triggering of volatility control mechanisms through the operation of particular algorithms.
-The type of communication may be passive - such as where a trading venue receives real-time data feeds from relevant jurisdictions or active- such as where the trading venue communicates directly with other trading venues.
+For example, Brazil and CME Group (Chicago Mercantile Exchange) hold an agreement denominated Cross Listing in the Derivatives Segment, which requires immediate communication by one exchange to the other in the or more informally; for example, the trading venue may draw up a list of relevant contacts at cross border venues that trade the same or related instruments.
+Organizations such as the WFE may also facilitate this type of informal communication through contact lists that its members can use.
+Groups such as the Intermarket Surveillance Group may also be useful forums to facilitate the exchange of information on the operation of volatility control mechanisms and discuss issues such as repeat patterns of triggering volatility control mechanisms through the operation of particular algorithms.
+The type of communication may be passive - such as where a trading venue receives real time data feeds from relevant jurisdictions or active - such as where the trading venue communicates directly with other trading venues.

-One of the main considerations for the need and method of communication is whether the volatility event could affect trading venues in other jurisdictions.59 In addition, the need for communication may depend on the nature of the volatility event, for example, whether it related to a single stock or is a market wide halt.
-Market wide halts, in particular, if triggered in large markets, may affect trading venues in other jurisdictions.
+One of the main considerations for the need and method of communication is whether the volatility event could affect trading venues in other jurisdictions.
+In addition, the need for communication may depend on the nature of the volatility event, for example, whether it relates to a single-stock or is a market-wide halt.
+Market-wide halts, in particular, if triggered in large markets may affect trading venues in other jurisdictions.
 Another consideration is whether the other jurisdictions' venues trade the same or related instruments, such as futures or ETFs.
 In addition, information that is communicated could be useful for other venues to analyze their own market behavior.

-Finally, sharing of historical information, such as data on the triggering of volatility control mechanisms may facilitate the analysis of market events or specific trading activity that may have contributed to a volatility event.
+Finally, sharing historical information, such as data on the triggering of volatility control mechanisms, may facilitate the analysis of market events or specific trading activity that may have contributed to a volatility event.
 This information may assist reviews of the impact and effectiveness of a volatility control mechanism.